How To Make A Complaint About An Unnecessary Surgery And Get Compensation

 However, if you couldn’t have known your surgery was unnecessary until later, the time limit will begin from the date of knowledge.
 This is when you became aware of (or would have been expected to have known about) the unnecessary surgery you experienced.

 There are exceptions to this general rule.
-To learn more about medical negligence claim time limits and the validity of your case, contact one of our advisors today.
+To learn more about medical negligence claim time limits, contact one of our advisors today.

 Calculating Payouts For Unnecessary Surgery